jlmcgraw/networkUtilities/readme.md

 	Look at setup.sh for how to add wireshark user, globally install dependencies etc.

+##iosToHtml.pl
+	Convert an IOS/NXOS/ACE/ASA config file into very basic HTML, creating links between commands referencing lists and that list (e.g. access lists, route maps, prefix lists, service-policies etc etc).

+	Very useful for trying to follow complex configurations

+	It's best to start with all of your configuration files in one directory

+	e.g.:
+		./iosToHtml.pl -e -h ./sample_configs/*.cfg

 ##annotate_hosts_and_networks_in_file.pl
 	Parse a text file (router config, ACL etc etc) containing host and/or wildcard mask entries and test reachability for each host and network